Introduction to ACH Transaction Meaning

 How long do ACH payments take?

-Standard ACH payments typically take 1-3 business days to process, though same-day options are available.
+Standard ACH payments typically take 1-3 business days to process.
+Same-day ACH options are available depending on bank policies and cutoff times.

 What is the difference between ACH and wire transfers?

-ACH transfers are slower and cheaper, processed in batches, while wire transfers are faster but more expensive.
+ACH transfers are processed in batches and are generally lower cost, while wire transfers are processed individually and settle faster but at a higher fee.

 Are ACH payments secure?